FrancesCoronel/personal-website-v3/_posts/2015-04-13-what-to-do-week-negative-8.md

 program.
 Ok, wow, that was a mouthful![![Summer of Code | Fullstack Academy](https://fvcproductions.files.wordpress.com/2015/04/summer-of-code-fullstack-academy.png)](https://fvcproductions.files.wordpress.com/2015/04/summer-of-code-fullstack-academy.png)

-It’s only for college kiddies and surprisingly there’s not many programs designated specifically for us, so it’s pretty cool that Fullstack decided to implement this.
+It's only for college kiddies and surprisingly there's not many programs designated specifically for us, so it's pretty cool that Fullstack decided to implement this.

 **The Deets**